A 26-year-old Cowichan Tribes man walked away from his home on Aug. 21 and there hasn’t been a confirmed sighting of him since.

 Henry’s family, friends and members of the Cowichan Tribes community have been looking for him but have yet to find any leads.

-An avid cyclist, Henry has been known to go on long bike rides but he has always found a his family has always been contacted by friends or community members to say they have seen him and he is well.
+An avid cyclist, Henry has been known to go on long bike rides but his family has always been contacted by friends or community members to say they have seen him and he is well.

 That hasn’t happened this time.